 Notably, this attack by the members of the Eastern Army/Jaysh al-Sharqiya on the Othman family is not the first of its kind.
-On 12 April 2018, Farah al-Din, who died in the recent shooting with his son Muhammad, was arrested and tortured by the army for demanding back his home, which the army had expropriated.
+On 12 April 2018, Farhan al-Din, who died in the recent shooting with his son Muhammad, was arrested and tortured by the army for demanding back his home, which the army had expropriated.
 Several local social media pages, Syrian news outlets,2 and individual activists in Afrin covered the 2018 assault on the victim.

 2 'Alo, Shairo.
 "Violations against Afrin Locals Continue," Syria TV, 27 January 2019 (Last visited: 8 May 2023).
-Notably, the channel has announced website updates, following which STJ could no longer access the article.